Turkish court releases eight rights activists on bail in terrorism trial

 European allies fear he is using the investigations to check opposition and undermine the judiciary.

-The case has worsened Turkey’s already fraught relations with the European Union, which it aspires to join.
+The case has worsened Turkey’s already fraught relations with the European Union.

 Shortly after the arrests, Germany said it was reviewing Turkey’s applications to buy weaponry from Germany.
-A cabinet minister in Berlin compared Ankara’s behavior to that of the former Communist East Germany.
+A cabinet minister in Berlin compared Ankara’s behavior to that of the former communist East Germany.

 German Chancellor Angela Merkel has said Turkey’s 12-year-old attempt to join the European Union should be halted, although Ankara has said it remains determined to press on with its accession process.

-Additional reporting by Ali Kucukgocmen and Ezgi Erkoyun in Istanbul and Michelle Martin in Berlin; Writing by David Dolan; Editing by Ralph Boulton and James Dalgleish
+Additional reporting by Ali Kucukgocmen, Ezgi Erkoyun, Osman Orsal, Yesim Dikmen and Mehmet Emin Caliskan; Michelle Martin and Andrea Shalala in Berlin; Writing by David Dolan; Editing by Ralph Boulton and Simon Cameron-Moore